Try a Class at Wesley:

 January-Term (J-Term)*: January 4 to January 15, 2021

 Spring 2021 (Masters): January 21 to May 8, 2021

 Spring 2021 (Masters) Registration deadline**: February 6, 2021

 *J-term courses are offered as an intensive before the spring semester starts.
 Students registering for J-Term courses should be aware that they will have reading and pre-course work before the J-Term starts.
 More information on J-Term is available at https://wesleyseminary.edu/academics/academic-calendar/j-term/.

 **Registration deadline: End of second full week of classes; LAST DAY OF REGISTRATION PERIOD: Last day to add course with instructor’s signature; change course from credit to audit; drop course without a “W”; drop course with full refund. †Late registration: Instructor permission required for registrations submitted less than two weeks prior to the start of a course)

 Learn About Life as a Full-time Wesley Student

-Our Window on Wesley days and Welcome Table evenings are designed to give you a window into the Wesley community.
-Attend chapel, sit in on a class, talk with students, and gather admissions and financial aid information.
+Our virtual events are designed to give you a window into the Wesley community.
 Learn more and register.